 CVE Vector Information

-You can view CVE Vector information by adding the fields to the Vulnerabilities page.
+To view CVE Vector information add these columns to the Vulnerabilities page.
 Refer to Setting Page Columns Display.

 The following fields are available:

 |Vector||Available in CVSS Version||Notes|

 |CVE Vector: Access Complexity||2.X||Describes whether the access complexity is low, medium, or high|